 Culturs contributors are a diverse lot with backgrounds worldwide.
 Take a gander.

 Culturs Technology Columnist Andrea Bazoin (say “Bah-Zwah”) is a CCK higher education professional turned entrepreneur, wellness advocate, and writer.
-She is the Founder of everHuman, LLC (www.everhuman.io), a technical education company that helps individuals and teams delight in their digital lives.
+She is the Founder of everHuman, LLC (www.everhuman.io), a technical education consultancy that helps individuals and teams delight in their digital lives.
 Her family ties stretch across the United States and beyond, including Chile, Argentina, Australia, and France.
 Andrea currently lives in Fort Collins, CO with her French husband and their culturally-fluid son.
 Learn more at www.andreabazoin.com.

 Alicia Bonilla is a Colorado native with a diverse ethnic background on both sides of her family.
 Bonilla has been involved in multiple organizations including Confluence Ministries and Young Life, serving as a mentor specifically geared toward minoritized populations and inner-city kids on a weekly basis.
 Bonilla has been fascinated with learning about other cultures since her experience with mission trips to developing countries and her study abroad experience in Europe.